MKLab-ITI/gnn-tf/README.md

 The following documentation is still under construction.

 ## GNN Architectures
-A GNN architecture can be either imported from one of the implemented state-of-the-art ones or can be customly defined.
+GNN architectures can be imported from one of the implemented state-of-the-art ones, but new ones can also be defined.

 ### Implemented GNNs
-Currently implemented architectures.
+The following architectures are currently implemented.

 Architecture | Reference
 | ----------- | ----------- |